Arizona Recording Law Summary:

 Recording Personal Conversations in Arizona:

-You may not record conversations that you are not a part of without the consent of at least one party.
+You may not record conversations that you are not a part of without the consent of at least one party OR if you are the owner of the telephone line (‘Subscriber’).
+If you pay for the phone line it is implied that you have the consent of at least one party.

 Ariz.
 Rev. Stat.
 Ann. § 13-3001 Consent is required to record conversations in which there is a legal expectation of privacy, though consent is not required in places where there is no reasonable expectation of privacy such as a street or park.